CalderaWP/Caldera-Forms/readme.txt

 = Why Is Caldera Form So Awesome?
 Seriously, Even Its Free Version Has So Many Great Features! =

 Because we are awesome:)   We set out to make a different kind of WordPress form builder.

 It's no secret that there are a lot of established leaders in this field.
 But we think that by starting with no conceptions of what a WordPress form builder should be or how it works, we were able to make something special.
 We strive to provide a solid core product that can be used for free in hopes that you will use it, and think it is awesome.
 If you would like to support our work please consider purchasing one of our [Caldera Forms add-ons](https://calderawp.com/caldera-forms-add-ons?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms), a [cost-saving Caldera Forms bundles](https://calderawp.com/caldera-forms-bundles/?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms) or one of our other fine WordPress plugins including [Easy Pods](https://calderawp.com/downloads/caldera-easy-pods/), [Easy Queries](https://calderawp.com/downloads/caldera-easy-queries/) and [Ingot](https://IngotHQ.com).

 = How Can I Send an Email to More Than One Person?  =

 There are a lot of ways to send more than one email with Caldera forms.

-If you'd like to send two different emails, for example one email with all of the submission details to the site owner and an auto-response message to the person who filled out the form.
+ If you'd like to send two different emails, for example, one email with all of the submission details to the site owner and an auto-response message to the person who filled out the form.
 In this situation, you can use the main email notification to send to you and then use the [auto-responder processor](https://calderawp.com/doc/using-caldera-forms-auto-responder-processor?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms) to send a simple "thank you, we will be in touch" message to the person who filled out the form.

  If you use the starter contact for form template to create a form this is already set up for you.
 Simply add your email address as the recipient in the email tab and you're ready to go.
 You can add more than one auto-responder processor to your form.
 Since these processors can make use of Caldera Forms conditional logic, you can add multiple auto-responder processors and set them to run or not run based on form input.

 = How Can I Save And View Forms Submissions? =

  Form submission tracking in your WordPress database, is a core feature of Caldera Forms.
 It is turned on for forms by default.
 You can turn it off from the settings tab of the form editor.
 When enabled all form entry data, with certain exceptions -- such as credit card numbers -- for security reasons, is saved.
 You can view this information from the Caldera Forms admin page.
 You may optionally enable, form the form settings tab, a sub-menu page of the Caldera Forms menu page that will show entry data.
 You can choose to make these sub-menu pages available to users of other roles besides admins.

 = Can You Use Caldera Forms to Create a Event Registration Form? =

-  Oh yes you can Caldera forms is excellent for this if you need to accept payments for the event, you can use one of our [many payment processors](https://calderawp.com/caldera-forms-add-ons?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms).
+ Oh yes you can.
+Caldera forms is excellent for this if you need to accept payments for the event, you can use one of our [many payment processors](https://calderawp.com/caldera-forms-add-ons?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms).
 If you need to register users, you can use our [users add-on](https://calderawp.com/downloads/caldera-forms-users-add?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms).

 = Can I Use Caldera Forms For Front-end Editing Of Users? =